cleverage/enqueue-process-bundle/README.md

 This bundle allows you to connect tasks from the process bundle to some consumers that launch processes.
 This allows to multi-thread/parallelize processes.

+## Important notice

+Use events to notify consumers that something has happened and use commands when you want to wait for the result of an action.

+You need to statically map topics and commands to consumers in this bundle configuration else it will simply not work without any notice.

 ## Quick example

 ````yaml